English Language Education

 • Field Trip – This is a special event where children get to leave the school as a class to visit a place, like a farm, or a ballet performance, or somewhere else.
 Parents will first need to sign a paper that approve of the field trip.
 The school may ask for parents to drive and/or to help watch the children during the field trip to keep them safe.
 This is called being a chaperone.

 • Conferences – an opportunity for every parent to meet privately with their child’s teacher.
-This happens twice a year, in October and March, and requires you to reserve a meeting time with the teacher.
-Translators are available if you ask!
+This happens twice a year in elementary, and in the fall for the upper grades, and requires you to reserve a meeting time with the teacher.
+Interpreters are available if you ask ahead!

 • Curriculum – the subjects and topics that are taught in a class